 - The applicant sends the certified as-built plan to the Lot Grading section of Drainage Planning and Engineering.
 Digital submissions are acceptable.

-- Lot Grading Inspector will conduct an inspection within 5 working days (depending on workload and weather conditions) to ensure that the property is graded in accordance with the approved Lot Grading Plan.
+- A Lot Grading Inspector will conduct an inspection within 5 working days (depending on workload and weather conditions) to validate that the development is graded in accordance with the approved Lot Grading Plan.

-- Lot Grading Inspection Report will be sent to the applicant, indicating that the lot grading has received Final Grade Approval (Passed) or deficiencies exist (Failed).
+- A lot grading inspection report will be sent to the applicant, indicating that the lot grading has received grade approval (Passed) or that deficiencies exist (Failed).

-- If deficiencies exist, the applicant must correct the deficiencies within 60 days and notify Drainage Services for a re-inspection.
+- If deficiencies exist, the applicant must correct the deficiencies within 60 days and notify Drainage Planning and Engineering for a re-inspection.

-- When the Final Grade is approved, Drainage Services will send an approval report and a copy of the Lot Grading Certificate to the applicant.
+- When the Final Grade is approved, Drainage Planning and Engineering will send an approval report and the Lot Grading Certificate to the applicant.